xyproto/sealion/README.md

-# Sea Lion Prompt Reminder
+# Sea Lion Prompt Lunch Reminder

 ![sealion](img/sealion.jpg)

-Be reminded about things that happen daily, such as lunch, by messages on the command line, directly after your prompt.
+Be reminded to eat lunch, directly on the command line.

-The messages are displayed in configurable time-intervals.
+Messages are displayed in configurable time-intervals.

 ## Quick installation